Ashe (Overwatch): Design

-Ashe stands 5 ft 6 in tall, and is a woman with red eyes and white hair cut into an asymmetrical bob cut, covered by a black wide-brim cowboy hat.
+Ashe stands 5 feet 6 inches tall, and is a woman with red eyes and white hair cut into an asymmetrical bob cut, covered by a black wide-brim cowboy hat.
 She wears a white long sleeve shirt with the sleeves rolled up, a red tie, and a black long tailed vest with her gang's logo on the back.
 Her gray pants are covered by leather armor from the upper thighs to the knees, with metal knee guards linking them to her black boots.
 Her right arm is covered by armor to the wrist, while her left forearm has a visible gray tattoo of her gang's logo along its length, with fingerless gloves covering both hands.
 In addition, a pouch is strapped to her right thigh, while an angled belt holds grenades at her right hip.
 Her weapons consist of a gold engraved lever action rifle with a notched stock, and a sawed-off double barrel shotgun.
 Her design was changed slightly for Overwatch 2, giving her a full opened jacket with red accents and an armored vest underneath.

 While B.O.B.'s height has never been stated by the developers, he stands significantly taller than Ashe.
 He appears as a large humanoid robot with a muscular physique, two small green eyes on his face, and an additional smaller pair of green lights further up his head.
 He also has a black handlebar mustache that goes around the sides of his head.
 His outfit consists of an open sleeveless biker jacket with a fur collar, a small bowler hat atop his head, grey pants with leather chaps, black boots, metal pads covering his knees, and the gang's logo drawn on his left bicep.
 B.O.B. has three double barrel guns hidden in each arm, which deploy outward to the side when needed.

 Like other Overwatch characters, Ashe received skins, unlockable cosmetic items to change her in-game appearance.
 However, B.O.B.'s implementation forced the team to develop outfits for him that worked alongside Ashe's.
 Arnold Tsang particularly enjoyed this aspect, noting that while some concepts would not work for Ashe, they were able to work those onto B.O.B. instead.
 Two notable skins for the duo include the "Mobster" and "Safari" sets, which were meant to tie into their thematic elements, emphasizing Ashe's imagery of her as the leader with B.O.B. as her lackey, while also sticking to themes that would suit the vigilante aspect of her character.
 In contrast, her "Socialite" skin was designed to emphasize her rich upbringing.
 B.O.B. is dressed as a butler, and her weapons are given an art deco appearance.